Soviet destroyer Storozhevoy: Repair and modifications

+Post-repair career

+After the completion of the repairs on 1 May 1943, the destroyer returned to service on 10 September following trials.
+Her further combat service was limited to shelling Axis positions in support of ground forces during the siege of Leningrad.
+After the war, all her AA guns were replaced by eight water-cooled V-11M versions of the 70-K gun in twin mounts.

-Postwar, between 25 February 1946 and 4 January 1956, she was part of the 4th Fleet after the Baltic Fleet was divided.
-On 17 February of the latter year Storozhevoy was removed from the combat fleet and reclassified as a training destroyer.
-Her crew was disbanded on 28 January 1958 and on 11 March she was removed from the fleet to be transferred for scrapping, which was carried out by Glavvtorchermet between 1958 and 1959 at Liepāja.
+From 25 February 1946 to 4 January 1956 she was part of the 4th Fleet after the Baltic Fleet was divided.
+On 17 February 1956 Storozhevoy was removed from the combat fleet and reclassified as a training destroyer.
+Her crew was disbanded on 28 January 1958, and on 11 March she was removed from the fleet to be transferred for scrapping, which was carried out by Glavvtorchermet between 1958 and 1959 at Liepāja.